All Products

 TRUNCATE TABLE sale_detail PARTITION(sale_date LIKE '2025%' AND region='hangzhou');

-• Clear the data from a non-partitioned Delta table.
+• Clear a non-partitioned Delta Lake table

 TRUNCATE TABLE non_par_table;